shasank2713/HelpDesk-Ticketing-QA-Project/README.md

-# HelpDesk Support System – API Testing (Freelance Project)
+# HelpDesk Support System – API Testing

 This is a real-time freelance QA project that simulates API testing for a HelpDesk support system using the [ReqRes.in](https://reqres.in/) public API.
 The goal of the project is to test core ticketing system features such as login, user listing, create, update, and delete operations.